Spotting the Early Signs of Alzheimer’s Disease

 Often makes poor decisions

-Makes poor decisions once in a while
+Makes poor decisions occasionally

 Difficulty handling monthly bills